-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 · Agency Regulation Art.
-19 Ongoing - Yes Launching new module on draft NSR notification in March.
-2 Preparation of the transfer of NOTIF-IT from EC to ERA Agency Regulation Art.
-19 Ongoing - No The Agency's management asked to postpone because shortage of resources and "triage" development
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Assistance to the European Commission for maintaining and improving Notif-IT for national safety rules.
+Support for the development of the workflow on notification of draft rules Agency Regulation Article 19 Ongoing - Yes Launching a new module on draft NSR notification in March 2 Preparation of the transfer of NOTIF-IT from the EC to the ERA Agency Regulation Article 19 Ongoing - No The Agency's management asked to postpone because of shortage of resources and 'triage' development a wide range of safety issues from the safety regulatory framework in a Member State to specific national safety rules, to the European Commission in accordance with the processes and timescales set out in EU law.

-3.12 Opinions and advice
+3.12.
+Opinions and advice